ZaiusInc/python-zaius-export/README.md

 next to your business name at the top left of the screen, select "APIs" from the menu on the left (under Data Management), and then find your zaius\_secret\_key under the Private tab.

-Your AWS credentials can be found in the Integrations section (same gear icon, Data Management, integrations) by opening the AWS integration.
+Your AWS credentials can be found in the Integrations section (Gear Icon, Data Management, Integrations) by opening the AWS integration.